Janice Langbehn: Recognition and awards

 In 2010, Langbehn was awarded the Olympia, WA "Capital City Pride Award for 2010".
 On September 25, 2010, Langbehn was awarded the National Equality Award by the Human Rights Campaign for her continued fight for equality in hospital visitation.
-Langbehn continues to speak for the need of equality for LGBT families and impressing upon her audiences that "holding Lisa's hand was not a gay right but a human right."
+Langbehn continues to speak for the need of equality for LGBTQ families and impressing upon her audiences that "holding Lisa's hand was not a gay right but a human right."
 Notable editor of the Windy City Times, Tracy Baim, wrote about the Langbehn-Pond family in her recently published book, Obama and the Gays: A Political Marriage.
-Also in 2010, the Human Rights Campaign published a Health Care Equality Index assessing America's hospitals' inclusiveness in treating LGBT families and individuals.
+Also in 2010, the Human Rights Campaign published a Health Care Equality Index assessing America's hospitals' inclusiveness in treating LGBTQ families and individuals.
 This report was dedicated to the memory of Langbehn's partner, Lisa Marie Pond.
 Lambda Legal presented Langbehn with their Liberty award in New York City on May 2, 2011.